-- To hold the Non-Executive Directors individually and collectively to account for the performance of the Board of Directors, and - To represent the interests of the members of the Foundation Trust as a whole and the interests of the public.
+- To hold the Non-Executive Directors individually and collectively to account for the performance of the Board of Directors, and - To represent the interests of the members of the Foundation Trust as a whole and the interests of the public\.

-new legislation is currently being finalised which requires Governors to form a rounded view of the interests of the public at large and seeks to place the legal duties of the Council of Governors in the context of system working and collaboration.
+New legislation (Health & Care Act 2022) requires Governors to form a rounded view of the interests of the public at large with some key duties of the Council of Governors being in the context of system working and collaboration.

-In terms of holding to account, this is in relation to seeking assurances that due process is being followed, that the interests of members and the public are being considered in an appropriate manner and whether the Trust is at significant risk of breaching its conditions of its licence.
+In terms of holding to account, this is in relation to seeking assurances that due process is being followed, that the interests of members and the public are being considered in an appropriate manner and whether the Trust is at significant risk of breaching its conditions of its license.